Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 ### Duet3D magnetic motor shaft encoders

 The [Duet3D magnetic encoder](/Duet3D_hardware/Accessories/Magnetic_Encoder) is a small board that mounts on the back of the stepper motor.
 It is supplied with a diametrically-magnetised disc magnet, which must be glued to the centre of the end of the shaft at the back of the motor.
 A jig should be used to centre the magnet accurately while the glue sets.
-Moredetials available on the [documetation page](/Duet3D_hardware/Accessories/Magnetic_Encoder).
+More details available on the [documentation page](/Duet3D_hardware/Accessories/Magnetic_Encoder).

 ![magneticencoderv0.3_05_s.jpg](/hardware/magnetic_encoder/magneticencoderv0.3_05_s.jpg =x200)